Graduation Party Planning: Ideas, Budget, and a Complete Guide for 2026

 - Superlatives voting — Create funny categories ("Most Likely to Call Home Every Day," "Most Likely to Become Famous") and let guests vote.
 Read results during the party.

-Active entertainment
+Active Entertainment

 - Lawn games station — Cornhole, giant Jenga, spikeball, and KanJam.
 Set up a tournament bracket for competitive groups.